 TempTablestorage engine, causing an update operation to fail with a table is full error.
 (Bug #31117893, Bug #99100)

 Replication: The replication applier (SQL) thread overrode retryable errors (such as deadlocks and wait timeouts) from storage engines with a key not found error, causing replication to stop without retrying the transaction.
 These errors are no longer overridden.
 (Bug #33107663)

-Replication: While Group Replication's distributed recovery process was ongoing to synchronize a joining member with the donor, the Performance Schema table
+Replication: When the Group Replication distributed recovery process synchronized a joining member with the donor, the Performance Schema table

 replication_group_member_statstable was not updated with the current number of transactions queued on the

 COUNT_TRANSACTIONS_REMOTE_IN_APPLIER_QUEUEfield.)
 The count is now tracked while new transactions are arriving during distributed recovery, although it remains zero until the joiner has certified the transactions that were received in the first phase of distributed recovery.
 (Bug #33067441)

 Replication: For multithreaded replicas (replicas on which

 replica_parallel_workersis set to a value greater than 0), if